 “VIGIL” is one of several recent works Tines has premiered that contends with racial injustice.
 In 2019, Tines and composer Michael Schachter brought “The Black Clown” to the Mostly Mozart Festival, a critically acclaimed musical theatre piece that examines racial oppression—and resilience—throughout the arc of Black American history.
 The performance followed Tines’s lauded portrayal of an escaped slave during the Civil War in Matthew Aucoin’s well-received 2015 opera, “Crossing.”

-In a recent interview, Tines chatted with Crescendo about his search for truth, the lasting influence of a voice teacher he studied with at Interlochen, and “the coolest thing he’s ever been a part of.”
-(The interview has been edited for brevity and clarity.)
+Here, Tines reflects on his search for truth, the lasting influence of a voice teacher he studied with at Interlochen, and “the coolest thing he’s ever been a part of.”

 What has been the response to “VIGIL” so far?